Freed nuns reach Damascus as prisoner exchange continues

-It was not clear how many women prisoners had been freed.
-Activists said at least 15 were released from Adra prison north of Damascus, just a fraction of the 153 which some officials had said would be included in the exchange.
+It was not clear how many women prisoners had been released.
+Activists said at least 15 women were freed from Adra prison north of Damascus, just a fraction of the 153 which some officials had said would be included in the exchange.

-The mostly elderly nuns and three other women from their convent seemed in good health as they sat in a room in Damascus with several other Christian clerics.
+The mostly elderly nuns and three other women from their convent appeared in good health as they sat in a room with several other Christian clerics.
 Most of them were dressed in black habits and wore large crosses around their necks.

 "All of Syria is happy today (for their return)," Bishop Luka al Khoury told Reuters.
 "These are women who do nothing but pray...They don't have weapons or bombs.
 On the contrary, they pray for people to be safe and secure."